JaiWillems/celest/docs/source/guide/tutorials.rst

 Position and Time Conversions
 -----------------------------

-Celest allows for a variety of time and position representations that may prove useful in a mission planning context.
-Here, we will endeavour to explore the basic interactions with the :class:`Time` and :class:`Coordinate` classes.
+Celest allows for various time and position representations that may prove useful in a mission planning context.
+Here, we will explore the basic interactions with the :class:`Time` and :class:`Coordinate` classes.
 For details on all possible conversions, refer to the :ref:`Time <Time Class>` and :ref:`Coordinate <Coordinate Class>` documentation.